Teradata/product-help/VantageCloudLakeUseCases/content/ComputeClusterManagement/README.md

 Min represents always available count of instances or rank.
 Max represents the elastic portion of instances that can be used.
 Each instance represents a number of VM nodes such as EC2 instances.
-The number of VM nodes is controlled by the instance size descriptor such as Small, Medium, Large.
+The number of VM nodes is controlled by the instance size descriptor such as Small, Medium, or Large.
 Each size has twice the number of VM nodes over the previous size: 2, 4, 8, 16, etc.
-There are other options that can be specified for the policy
+There are other options that can be specified for the policy:
 * initially_suspended hibernates the Compute Cluster after configuration until the user manually RESUMEs the Compute Cluster
 * Start and End times can be specified for when the Compute Cluster is operational using cron tab format
 * cooldown_period specifies how long the Compute Cluster continues to run after the End time so that queries can complete